 At a distance of 600 m from Shirdi Bus Stand, Sri Shirdi Sai Baba Temple is situated in the center of Shirdi town.
 It is one of the most famous shrines of pilgrimage in India and also prime place to include in your Shirdi Tour Packages.

 Apart from the Samadhi Mandir, Shirdi Sai Baba Temple premises houses a Gurusthan which is the spot where a neem tree is worshipped.
 According to the legend, Sri Sai Baba's remains were entombed under this neem tree.
-The mosque where Sai Baba spent most of his life, Dwarkamai is another sacred spot that is enshrined in the premises.
+The mosque where Sai Baba spent most of his life, Dwarkamai is another sacred spot that is enshrined on the premises.
 Situated close to Dwarkamai Mosque, Chavadi is the place where Sai Baba came along with his followers on every alternative night to sleep.
 The temple premises enclose a large Lendi Baug, where Sai Baba used to go every day in the morning and afternoon for watering the plants.
-There are also small shrines for Shiva, Ganesh and Shani in the premises.
-The temple also houses a museum which showcases Baba's personal articles of use.
+There are also small shrines for Shiva, Ganesh, and Shani on the premises.
+The temple also houses a museum that showcases Baba's personal articles of use.

-The temple is open to all visitors irrespective of their caste, religion and beliefs.
-On an average, daily 50,000 devotees visit Shirdi, to have the Darshan of Sri Sai Baba.
+The temple is open to all visitors irrespective of their caste, religion, and beliefs.
+On average, daily 50,000 devotees visit Shirdi, to have the Darshan of Sri Sai Baba.
 In the festival season, more than 100,000 devotees visit the temple every day.
-Ramnavami (March/April), Guru Purnima (July) and Vijayadashami (September) are the major festival that are celebrated with great passion and fervor.
+Ramnavami (March/April), Guru Purnima (July), and Vijayadashami (September) are the major festivals that are celebrated with great passion and fervor.

 Aarti timings are the best time to visit Shirdi Sai Baba Temple.